Rupert Tait arrived in Dubai with “nothing but a suitcase.” He had a million-dollar business within three years

 “I think it’s going to rival London and Silicon Valley,” he says.
 “I won’t be moving.
 Let’s put it like that.”

-Learn more about how tech businesses are thriving in Dubai.
+Learn more about how Dubai is cultivating a tech paradise.

 Find out more